rischanlab/ubiClass_FinalReport/README.md

 #Content

+*update : final presentation can be seen in scribd https://www.scribd.com/doc/252775141/Gait-for-User-Identification

 In this project, I implement gait pattern for user identification.
 I use only walking data and based on those data, I extracted features.

 Before extracting features, I tried to segmenting the gait signals.
 I defined the True peaks from the gait signals (only using Z value | you can see our presentation for the details).
 After segmenting the gait signals, I extracted the features from each gait cycles.